Tillie Amartey

 Amatillie Thalia Amartey (born 20 April 2003) is an English actress and presenter.
 After making guest appearances in various series including 4 O'Clock Club, Doctors and Creeped Out, she portrayed Chloe in the CBBC musical series Almost Never from 2019 to 2021.
-She has appeared in The Teacher and Waterloo Road, as well as the 2023 Strictly Come Dancing Christmas Special.
+She then appeared in The Teacher, as well as the 2023 Strictly Come Dancing Christmas Special, before going onto play Stacey 'Stace' Neville in the BBC school drama Waterloo Road from 2024 to 2026.
 Amartey has also worked as a television presenter, having fronted various CBBC and CITV projects.

 Life and career

-Amartey was born in Leeds to a Ghanaian father and British mother of St Kitts and Nevis and English descent.
-Amartey is also the niece of Spice Girls singer Mel B and first cousin once removed of actor Christian Cooke.
+Amartey was born in Leeds to a Ghanaian father and an English mother.
+Amartey is the first cousin once removed of actor Christian Cooke.
 She began acting at the age of seven after attending a local drama club and has been professionally represented by an acting agent since the age of ten.
 She studied at St Mary's Menston Catholic Voluntary Academy, later going on to study acting at RADA.

 When she was eight, Amartey was cast as Baby Nala in a touring stage production of The Lion King.
 However, after the first stop of the tour, Amartey began to feel homesick and her mother thought it was best for her to withdraw and wait for another role.
 Weeks later, she was cast in a high-profile Amazon Kindle advertisement.
 Amartey made her screen debut aged twelve in an episode of the CBBC series 4 O'Clock Club in 2016.
 She then appeared in a 2017 episode of the BBC soap opera Doctors.
 She commented: "I learnt a lot being involved with Doctors as it was the first soap I had done and it was filmed at a very fast pace. [...]
 It was an emotional episode with lots of script and a chance to show my acting skills in a very different way."

 In 2019, Amartey began starring in the CBBC series Almost Never as Chloe, a role she played for three years.
 In 2022, she starred in the Channel 5 drama The Teacher, then began to present the CBBC show Love!
 Love!
 Love!.
 Amartey has also presented various projects for CITV.
 In 2023, Amartey competed in BBC's Strictly Come Dancing Christmas Special.
-Since 2024, she has starred in the BBC school drama series Waterloo Road as Stacey Neville.
+Between 2024 and 2026, she appeared in the BBC school drama series Waterloo Road as Stacey 'Stace' Neville.